-- 1. Select the desired points from the Navigation View or 3D View. - 2.
-Right-click one of the selected points, and from the pop-up menu click Export Data. - 3.
+- 1. Select the desired points or times series objects from the Navigation View or 3D View. - 2.
+Right-click one of the selected objects, and from the pop-up menu click Export Data. - 3.
 Select the desired CSV/TSV file and press OK.

-The data for the selected points will be written to the file.
-The first column will always be the time, and each subsequent column will be the data for each selected point.
-The time resolution for the file is based on the underlying time step size of the sample points.
+The data for the selected objects will be written to the file.
+The first column will always be the time, and each subsequent column will be the data for each selected object.
+The time resolution for the file is based on the underlying time step size of the objects.
 For instance, if exporting data for occupant contour sample points, the time step size in the CSV file will be the same as the time step specified for the contours as described in Section 7.6.5.
 For Data3D Points, it depends on the output time step of the FDS simulation.
+For CSV Time Series objects, it depends on the time stamps in the CSV file.
 When combining points from multiple sources, the times listed in the CSV file will be the union of the keyframes from all the sources.
 This might result in time-interpolated data for some of the points.

-Chapter 9.
+Chapter 10.
 Time History Plots